Samarth-Melsingare/Power-bi-Bank-Loan-Dashboard/README.md

 ## 👤 Author
 **[Samarth Melsingare]**
-Aspiring Data Analyst | Power BI • Excel • SQL
+Aspiring Data Analyst | Excel • Power BI • SQL • Basic Python
 [LinkedIn](https://linkedin.com/in/yourprofile) | [GitHub](https://github.com/Samarth-Melsingare/Power-bi-Bank-Loan-Dashboard)

 ## 🔗 How to Use
 1. Download the .pbix file and open in Power BI Desktop.
 2. Navigate through pages: Summary → Overview → Details.
 3. Use slicers to interact with the report.

-## 📜 License
-This project is open for portfolio and educational purposes.